munene-m/TradeHive/README.md

 ### This web application is built using Vue.js on the front-end and Node.js on the backend.
 The database of choice is MongoDB.

 ## Development
-### To run the vue app locally, clone the repository and navigate to the client folder using the following command:
+### To run the vue app locally, clone the repository, open the terminal on your IDE of choice and navigate to the client folder using the following command:

 `cd client`